 What Colleges Offer an Engineering Associate's Degree Program?

 Associate's degrees in engineering can be found at many schools across the country, although they are especially prevalent at community colleges.
 Read this article to learn more about schools that offer associate's degrees in this field.
-Schools offering Computer Engineering degrees can also be found in these popular choices.

 An associate's degree in engineering is a great starting point for students considering a technical career field.
 An associate's degree program introduces students to the more specific, industry-related categories of aerospace, agricultural, biomedical, chemical, civil and other engineering disciplines.
 Students are able to identify areas of engineering that appeal to them through this preliminary introduction, which can ultimately help them choose their undergraduate major.